cbcrg/tcoffee/docs/tcoffee_quickstart.rst

 Basic Command Lines (or modes)
 ******************************

-.. warning:: This part is designed to have an quick overview of T-Coffee alignment procedures.
-All the files mentioned here can be found in the example directory of the distribution.
-If you use a particular mode of T-Coffee, please use the specified citation for publication.
+.. important:: This part is a quick overview on how to run T-Coffee alignment using predefined procedures or "modes".
+All the files mentioned here can be found in the example directory of the distribution (currently under modification).
+If you use a specific mode of T-Coffee, please use the corresponding citation for publication.

 Protein sequences